 The diligent person is the one who works at moving his (or her) body (to get out of the bed or the chair or the sofa, etc.).
 This person tries to do his part in the place where he lives.

-Some people have a MENTAL problem and this is why they are unable to work.
+Some people have a mental problem and this is why they are unable to work.
 They have mental problems that have not been fixed.
 These are problems which have been problems for too long a time.
 Sometimes when a person has problems for too long a time he thinks that he can do nothing about these problems: "I cannot think.
 I cannot move.
 I cannot do anything about this or that."
 When water starts to get cold you can still move it and you can still pour it.
-But when the cold water keeps getting cold for a long time then it turns to ice and it cannot be moved or poured out any more.
+But when the cold water keeps getting colder for a long time then it turns to ice and it cannot be moved or poured out any more.
 This is what often happens when people have problems for too long without fixing them.
+They get set in their ways.
+We should remember that no problem is too hard for God to fix if a person seeks His guidance and seeks to find help.

 Physical and mental problems can be possessed from birth (see John 9:1 and Acts 3:2).

-Our parents should see that we do a certain amount of work around the house.
-IF and WHEN they give me chores to do (take out the trash, wash the dishes, make your bed, straighten up your room, etc.), should I FIGHT and FUSS about the work I have to do (see Philippians 2:14)? _________
+Our parents should see that young people do a certain amount of work around the house.
+If and when they give you chores to do (take out the trash, wash the dishes, make your bed, straighten up your room, etc.), should you fight and fuss about the work you have to do (see Philippians 2:14)? _________

-What jobs or things could we do around the house to be of a help and to learn that we, each one, have a real and a right and an important part before God and to those around us?
+What jobs or things could we do around the house to help and to learn that each of us has a real and right and important part before God and to those around us?
 The same is true in the church family (see 1 Corinthians chapter 12).
 Every believer has a job to do just like every member of your body has a job to do.
 Would you be very happy if your tongue decided not to work (and you could not talk or taste things)?
 Would you be very happy if your eyes went on strike?
 Would you be alive for very long if your lungs decided not to work?
 Every member of your body is important and has a job to do.
-Every member of Christs body (the church) is important and has a job to do.
+Every member of Christ’s body (the Church) is important and has a job to do.
 Every member of your family is important and has a job to do.

-Remember, you do not always have to be told to do something.
+Remember, you should not always have to be told to do something.
 Are there some things that you can do around your home to help your family even though no one has told you to do these things?
-Have you ever asked your parents if there is anything that you can do to be of help?
+Have you ever asked your parents if there is anything that you can do to help?

 What benefits will my family enjoy if I do my part?
-If I share the work load then there will be less for my mother or father to do and there will be more time and energy left for good times of family togetherness.
+If I share the work load then there will be less for my parents to do and there will be more time and energy left for good times of family togetherness.
 I need to ask myself, "How can I take some of the load away from Mom and Dad?"
-In this way I am a part of the home team as we all have a part in a growing home.
+In this way I am a part of the home team, as we all have a part in a growing home.

-Should a 5 year old be able to do what a 10 year old can do?
+Should a five-year-old be able to do what a ten-year-old can do?

-Should a 10 year old be able to do what a 15 year old can do?
+Should a ten-year-old be able to do what a fifteen-year-old can do?
 Also we should remember that persons (girls/boys; women/men) differ in skills, interests, etc. Some do jobs with more energy and pep if they like them.
-But all jobs that you have to do are not so nice.
+But some jobs that you have to do are not so nice.
 Remember to ask for and to look for a variety of jobs.
 Learn how to do different kinds of things.

 It is very important to do my job on time.
-Should I need to be told 3 times or more before I do my job? _______ It is also very important to do my job the very best that I can.
-IF I DID MY BEST THEN I SHOULD BE GLAD NOT SAD.
-IT MAY NOT HAVE BEEN GOOD ENOUGH, BUT I WILL LEARN TO DO BETTER IN TIME.
-OTHERS WILL HAVE TO BE PATIENT WITH ME (and I will have to learn to be patient with others).
-THEY MAY NOT BE PATIENT WITH ME, BUT GOD WILL "the LORD is ______________________________ (PATIENT) toward us" (2 Peter 3:9).
+Should I need to be told three times or more before I do my job? _______ It is also very important to do my job the very best that I can.
+If I did my best then I should be glad not sad.
+It may not have been good enough, but I will learn to do better in time.
+Others will have to be patient with me (and I will have to learn to be patient with others).
+They may not be patient with me, but God will— "the Lord is ______________________________ (patient) toward us" (2 Peter 3:9).

 Some get an allowance (a certain amount of money given out usually once a week).
 Some earn money.
 Some have no money.

 Money needs to be used wisely and carefully.
 God has much to say about money and giving in 2 Corinthians chapters 8 and 9.
-The first thing God wants us to give Him is not our money; what is it (2 Corinthians 8:5)? ______________________ The Lord Jesus Christ gave HIMSELF for us when He came to this earth to save us (see 2 Corinthians 8:9).
-The Lord Jesus Christ is Gods unspeakable gift (2 Corinthians 9:15—the gift beyond words!
-Words cannot even be found to describe how wonderful this gift is).
+The first thing God wants us to give Him is not our money; what is it (2 Corinthians 8:5)? ______________________ The Lord Jesus Christ gave Himself for us when He came to this earth to save us (see 2 Corinthians 8:9).
+The Lord Jesus Christ is God’s unspeakable __________ (2 Corinthians 9:15—the gift beyond words!
+Words cannot even be found to describe how wonderful this gift is.)

 You only can use wisely what you have.
 If a person has $1.00, then he can use this $1.00 wisely.
 If a person has $100.00 then he can use this $100.00 wisely.

 Does money mean happiness?
 Are all millionaires happy people?
-Can money make for unhappiness?
-If a person will be very disappointed.
-Counting on money always disappoint.
+Many professional athletes make a lot of money, but does this mean they are all happy?
+Can a person with very little money be happy?
+Why or why not?
+If a person counts on money for happiness, he will be very disappointed.
+Counting on money always disappoints.

-As we think about the family and as we once again we need to have BALANCE:
+As we think about the family we see that we once again we need to have balance:

 In the family some have only a mother and some have only a father and some have neither.
 If this is true, then it is very important for the young person to be a real help at home (look at the sketch above: what if there were no Mom or no Dad to hold up the bar?).
 Those who do have both parents need to care about and understand those who do not.
 They do not have the same situation that you do and they have certain problems that you do not have:

-But if I know the Lord God who is able to save me (Hebrews 7:25—"He is __________ also to __________ them to the uttermost" and Psalm 33:16-20) and who is able to save my situation (the circumstances and conditions that I face), then HE can help me make it and help me to grow up a good WORKER ("as ________________ together with H_____ " 2 Corinthians 6:1) and a good handler of money and things (2 Timothy 1:12).
+But if I know the Lord God who is able to save me (Hebrews 7:25—"He is __________ also to __________ them to the uttermost;" see also Psalm 33:16-20) and who is able to save my situation (the circumstances and conditions that I face), then He can help me to do right.
+He can help me to grow up to be a good worker ("as ________________ together with H_____ " – 2 Corinthians 6:1) and a good handler of money and possessions (2 Timothy 1:12).

 What should we be content with (Hebrews 13:5)? _____________________________________